How easily seduced are you?

 Sometimes, the easiest thing to do, is to do nothing.
 Maintaining the status quo is more comfortable than making a change.
 Many years ago, I remember asking Anne, “What’s wrong with easy?”
 I still like that question by the way.

 Change is difficult, change is confronting, and change is risky.
 Change takes you out of your comfort zone, so why would you want to go there if you didn’t have to?
 If life and work is treating you well, providing the rewards and personal satisfaction you desire, then there is no need for change.
 You just need to nurture the things you have and embrace them.

 After returning from our six month adventure, there was no status quo.
 There was no normal.
 There could have been though, if we let it happen.
 It would have been very easy to step back on to the treadmill of work and life as we knew it, and that’s what we did……..well at least initially Continue reading

 I know you have all been wondering………..who won the bet?
+How much is the cost of an accident in the USA?
 How much did it cost to receive treatment after my water skiing accident in the U.S.?
 Well wait no more.